TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration/README.md

 Set `browser.tabs.closeWindowWithLastTab` to `false`: doesn't close the browser when the last tab is closed

-Set `security.OCSP.require` to `false`: the OCSP server is down almost daily, and OCSP is basically pointless (also, it seems to be a Google server)
+Set `security.OCSP.require` to `false`: the OCSP server is down almost daily, and OCSP is basically pointless (also, looking at my MITM, the OCSP server seem to be a Google domain)

 ---